Becky Haas is an Experienced Trainer and Internationally Recognized for Implementing Trauma Informed Care

 Trauma Informed – Resilient Focused Workplace

-Moving an Organization from Trauma Aware to Trauma Informed (Missouri Model)
+Moving an Organization from Trauma Aware to Trauma Competent

 Other training’s customized by request